July 10, 2023

-All of this serves as a reminder of how American federalism works and how much power individual states retain; that reality should serve as the backdrop for the creation of solutions that actually stem the tide of closures.
-Recall that the NCRHRP study estimated that half of all the hospitals that convert will be in just four states, and that ten states have experienced no rural hospital closures in the last couple of decades.
+All of this serves as a reminder of how American federalism works and how much power individual states retain; that reality should serve as the backdrop for the creation of solutions that stem the tide of closures.
+Recall that the NCRHRP study estimated that half of all the hospitals that convert will be in just four states and that ten states have experienced no rural hospital closures in the last couple of decades.

-And perhaps the reasons for hospital closures, while arguably always a byproduct of America’s larger rural decline, can be more specifically narrowed down to the economic realities that persist in specific towns and counties.
+Perhaps the reasons for hospital closures, while arguably always a byproduct of America’s larger rural decline, can be more specifically narrowed down to the economic realities that persist in specific towns and counties.
 None of that will change on the ground, even if the REH designation makes a difference for some.

-I have no doubt that the Centers for Medicare and Medicaid Services have looked into why some states avoid closures and others regularly experience them.
+I do not doubt that the Centers for Medicare and Medicaid Services have looked into why some states avoid closures and others regularly experience them.
 While the dollars to shore up rural care will mostly come from the federal government, the actual strategies the money pays for may have to be negotiated and tailored in individual conversations between and among Washington, DC, and various state capitals, and perhaps even county seats.

-Yes, REH status is an effort to save rural care, yet it must be just the opening salvo, because it’s not nearly enough by itself.
+Yes, REH status is an effort to save rural care, yet it must be just the opening salvo because it’s not nearly enough by itself.